Bremenium: Description

 The fort is 8+1/2 miles north of Risingham (Roman name Habitancum), the next fort on Dere Street and less than a day's marching distance away.
 The name Bremenium means 'The Place of the Roaring Stream'.
 The site is in a strong position, occupying the end of a ridge with the ground falling away steeply to the north and west, and giving a clear view over the Rede Valley and beyond.

 Defensive ditches can still be seen to the north and east, outside which Dere Street passes.
 Early temporary marching camps at Redesdale are visible across the Sills Burn from the fort.

 The fort is oblong in shape, and measures 485 ft north to south and 445 ft east to west, giving and area of just over 5 acre.
 There was a gate in each of the four walls, which were of stone backed by a bank of earth.
 It appears that an early 1st-century fort with a turf rampart occupied the site, and that it was replaced by a stone fort during the time that Quintus Lollius Urbicus was Governor of Britain.
 He stayed there on his way north to build the Antonine Wall in 142 AD.
 The fort remained occupied even after the abandonment of the Antonine Wall in the early 160s.

 The fort is unusual, in that it had 3rd-century artillery defences.
 The walls were thicker than most Roman forts and had stone platforms projecting 32 ft back from the wall, on which were placed catapult-like machines for hurling missiles.
 These machines, a smaller version of the ballista, were known as 'onagri', and derived their power from the torsion of a hair rope.
-From the north walls, these machines could fire missiles at anyone advancing down Dere Street from the north.
+From the north walls, these machines could shoot missiles at anyone advancing down Dere Street from the north.